For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your staff understand what’s best for them.

 At the moment, you can offer your staff a childcare voucher salary sacrifice scheme.
 The scheme saves you up to £402* a year in Employer’s National Insurance (NI) contributions for each employee on the scheme.
 It also allows employees to save up to £933* a year in tax and NI.

-The childcare voucher scheme will continue to run for parents who are already on it, but it will close to new entrants from April 2018.
+The childcare voucher scheme will continue to run for parents who are already on it, and have had at least one childcare voucher taken from their pay in the last rolling 12-month period, but it will close to new entrants from October 2018.

 *Please take a look at ‘The nitty gritty’ below to get into the detail.Close